vidaud/seta/seta-doc/docs/user-guide/configuration/webApp.md

-Once you are logged in, you can see in the top menu the link to the Search and to the Datasources:
+Once logged in, the top menu provides access to the Search and Datasources links.
+Additionally, the About dropdown offers access to FAQs, Contact, and Take a Tour pages:

 <figure markdown>